Valeri’s goal gives Portland a 1-0 win over Real Salt Lake

 The Timbers Army supporters group waved flags with the Iron Front symbol in the 33rd minute, in protest of a new MLS policy that bans political signs and banners at matches.
 It was the second straight protest of the policy: The Timbers Army remained silent through the first 33 minutes against the Sounders.

 The Iron Front symbol, which is three arrows pointed down and to the left, was used by a paramilitary organization that resisted the Nazi party in Germany in the 1930s.
-It has recently been associated with antifa, a loosely organized group of militant antifascists.
+It has recently been associated with antifa, a loosely organized group of antifascists.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports